lxjv/notes/tattoos.md

 5.  a line drawing of an elephant since they were my grandma's favourite animal :)
 6. a birdhouse
 7. "would you be happy in your purest form" from 51129 by food house
+8. "what is a faith, without a crisis" from rumpus room by xiu xiu